bluz71/vim-mistfly-statusline/README.md

 plugin.

-The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE diagnostics in the current buffer via the defined `g:moonflyDiagnosticsIndicator` (the Unicode `U+2716` `✖` symbol by default).
+The `g:moonflyWithALEIndicator` option specifies whether to indicate the presence of the ALE errors and warnings in the current buffer via the defined `g:moonflyLinterIndicator` (the Unicode `U+2716` `✖` symbol by default).
 If enabled, the indicator will be displayed in the left-side section of the _statusline_.

-By default, ALE errors will **not** be indicated.
+By default, ALE errors and warnings will **not** be indicated.

-If ALE error indication is desired then please add the following to your
+If ALE indication is desired then please add the following to your
 _vimrc_:

 ```viml